If you are looking for something new to hand out for Halloween this year instead of the typical candy bar.

 now onto my list:

-I break down the prices per item and share some fun Halloween costumes and party things we’ve done too!
+I break down the prices per item (prices were added 2018 so current prices may be higher)and share some fun Halloween costumes and party things we’ve done too!

 I’ve always loved Halloween,